cunger/launch/notes/kernel-panic/objects-hierarchies.md

 ### super

+> When you call `super` from within a method, it will search the inheritance hierarchy for a method by the same name and then invoke it.

-`super` jumps to the next higher element of the method-lookup path.
-(That is, if you include a module in a class, `super` will jump to that module before jumping to the superclass.)
+In doing so, `super` always jumps to the next higher element of the method-lookup path.
+That is, if you include a module in a class, `super` will jump to that module before jumping to the superclass.
 * `super` forwards all arguments passed to the method calling it to the method in `super`
 * `super()` forwards no arguments
 * `super(arg1, arg2)` forwards only the specified arguments